eshan-savla/spot-perception/README_RTABMap.md

     localization:=true
 ```

-This starts RTAB-Map in localisation mode.
-As the navigation of Spot mini takes place via a separate computer in the same network anyway, no visualisation needs to be started directly on the Jetson.
+This starts RTAB-Map in localization mode.
+As the navigation of Spot mini takes place via a separate computer in the same network anyway, no visualization needs to be started directly on the Jetson.
 For this reason, RViz and RTABMap_Viz are both set to FALSE.
-The configuration of Localisation to TRUE is crucial.
-Only then will RTAB-Map be started in localisation mode and no map will be recorded.
+The configuration of Localization to TRUE is crucial.
+Only then will RTAB-Map be started in localization mode and no map will be recorded.

 ## Subsequent optimization of the map